Nelson P. Jackson: WWII: Invasion of Southern France

 On August 15, 1944, the Allied invasion of Southern France began.
 Aboard the main headquarters ship, Barcus and Jackson directed air support for the landing forces.
 To improve coordination with ground troops, they embedded a 64th Fighter Wing unit alongside the advance paratroopers and glider troops landing just inland from St. Tropez and St. Maxime.
 This unit was equipped with a glider carrying an SCR radio and a jeep that would deploy upon landing.
 This tactic enabled rapid movement with advancing forces while directing P-47 Thunderbolts in close air support.
 It also allowed monitoring of Tactical Reconnaissance reports to relay enemy positions to ground commanders.

-Jackson and his staff developed coded messages system to communicate detailed operational updates between the Navy and Army task force commanders.
+Jackson and his staff developed a coded messages system to communicate detailed operational updates between the Navy and Army task force commanders.
 This system ensured coordination and allowed for real-time adjustments to air and ground operations as the invasion progressed.

 Rhone Valley

 As Allied forces advanced through the Rhône Valley, the wing’s P-47s were deployed to target retreating German units.
 Applying tactics learned during Operation Strangle and the German withdrawal toward Rome, the wing's controllers under the leadership of Barcus and Jackson, coordinated airstrikes that destroyed more than 500 German vehicles.
 Trucks, troop carriers, guns, and wagons were so densely packed that individual vehicles became indistinguishable in the wreckage.